mach-kernel/mach-kernel.github.io/blog/ps4_mitm.md

 ##### Config

 Now, we _can_ use `mitmproxy`, but it doesn't gracefully support full file replacement without writing a script.
 Let's just use `dnsmasq`, as setup is much easier.
-To set up, just add `address=/fus01.ps4.update.playstation.net/[your LAN IP]` to your `dnsmaq` config.
+To set up, just add `address=/fus01.ps4.update.playstation.net/[your LAN IP]` to your `dnsmasq` config.

 ##### Serving the file